-As I meditated, and in following my idea passed into a state which, though highly interior, was not sufficiently interior for my purpose-for I wanted, so to speak, to see my idea-a voice said to me, "You have it within you.
+As I meditated, and in following my idea I passed into a state which, though highly interior, was not sufficiently interior for my purpose-for I wanted, so to speak, to see my idea-a voice audible only to the inner hearing, yet quite distinct, said to me, "You have it within you.
 Seek for it."
-Thus encouraged, I made a further effort at concentration, when-to my utter surprise, for I had no expectation or conception of such a thing-the whole scene of the incident appeared palpably before me, like a living picture in a camera obscura, so natural, minute and distinct as to leave nothing to be desired, and, at the same time utterly unlike any pictorial representation 1 had ever seen of it.
-Close before me, on my right hand. stood the temple, with Jesus seated on a stone ledge in the porch, while ranged before him was a crowd of persons in the costumes of the country and the time; each costume showing the grade or calling of its wearer.
-Standing together in a group in front of him were the disciples, and immediately beside them were the accusers, who were readily recognisable by their ample robes and sanctimonious demeanour; and quite close to him, between him and them, stood the accused woman.
-As I approached the scene, moving meteor-like through the air, he was in the act of lifting himself up after stooping to write on the ground, and I had a perfect view of his face.
-He was of middle age, but, to my surprise, the type was that of a Murillo, rather than a Raffaelle, and the lower portion of the face was covered with a short, dark beard. expression was worn and anxious, and somewhat weary.
+Thus encouraged, I made a further effort at concentration, when-to my utter surprise, for I had no expectation or conception of such a thing -the whole scene of the incident appeared palpably before me, like a living picture in a camera obscura, so natural, minute and distinct as to leave nothing to be desired, and, at the same time, utterly unlike any pictorial representation I had ever seen of it.
+Close before me, on my right hand, stood the Temple, with Jesus seated on a stone ledge in the porch, while ranged before 11im was a crowd of persons in the costumes of the country and the time; each costume showing the grade or calling of its wearer.
+Standing together in a group in front of 11im were the disciples, and immediately beside them were the accusers, who were readily recognisable by their ample robes and sanctimonious demeanour; and quite close to llim, between Him and them, stood the accused woman.
+As I approached the scene, moving meteor-like through the air, lle was in the act of lifting Himself up from stooping to write on the ground, and I had a perfect view of Ilis face.
+He was of middle age, but, to my surprise, the type was that of a Murillo, rather than a Raffaelle, and the lower portion of the face was covered with a short, dark beard.
+The expression was worn and anxious, and somewhat weary.
 The skin was rough as from exposure to the weather.
 The eyes were deep-set and lustrous, and remarkable for the tenderness of their gaze.
-One of the apostles, whom I at once recognised by his comparative youthfulness as John, though his back was towards me as I approached.

-was in the act of bending forwards to read the words just traced in the dust on the pavement; and, as if drawn to him by some potent attraction, I at once passed into him as he bent forward, and tried to read the words through his eyes.
-Their exact purport escaped me; but the impression I obtained was that they were unimportant in themselves, having been written merely to enable Tesus to collect and calm himself.
-For he was filled with a mighty indignation, which was directed, not against the accused woman, but against the by-standing representatives of the conventional orthodoxies, the chief priests and pharisees, her sanctimonious and hypocritical accusers,-those moral vivisectors through whose pitilessness the shrinking woman stood there exposed to the public gaze, while her fault was so brutally blurted out in her presence for all to hear; for her attitude showed her ready to sink with shame into the ground, and afraid to look either her accusers or her judge in the face.
-He, her judge, also has heard it, and knows that they who utter it are themselves a thousand-fold greater sinners than she, inasmuch as that which she has yielded through exigency either of passion or of compassion, has with them been a cold-blooded habit engendered of ingrained impurity.
+One of the apostles, whom I at once recognised by his comparative youthfulness 28 though his back was towards me as I John. approached, was in the act of bending forwards to read the words just traced in the dust on the pavement; and, as if drawn to him by some potent attraction, I at once passed unhesitatingly into him as he bent forward, and tried to read the words through his eyes.
+Their exact purport escaped me; but the impression I obtained was that they were unimportant in themselves, having been written merely to enable Jesus to collect and calm Himself.
+For He was filled with a mighty indignation, which was directed, not against the accused woman, but against the by-standing representatives of the conventional orthodoxies, the chief priests and Pharisces, her sanctimonious and hypocritical accusers,-those moral vivisectors through whose pitilessness the shrinking woman stood there exposed to the public gaze, while her fault was so brutally blurted out in her presence for all to hear; for her attitude showed her ready to sink with shame into the ground, and afraid to look either her accusers or her Judge in the face.
+IIc, her Judge, also has heard it, and knows that they who utter it are themselves a thousand-fold greater sinners than she, inasmuch as that which she has yielded through exigency either of passion or of compassion, has with them been a cold-blooded habit engendered of ingrained impurity.